The National AI Governance Playbook · Part V · Chapter 13

 - What was published last year, and what will be published next?

-The four templates
+The five templates

 T1.
 The function map (Chapter 3)